linnal/linnal.github.io/_posts/2017/2017-03-22-android-flavors.markdown

 image: assets/images/android_icon.png
 ---

-<p> The idea came to me when I saw this
+<p> I found this useful
-<a class="pink_link" href="https://www.youtube.com/watch?v=vdasFFfXKOY">video</a> on Android Testing.
+<a class="pink_link" href="https://www.youtube.com/watch?v=vdasFFfXKOY">video</a> on Android Testing
+and I thought to talk about it here.
 Suppose you want to create a fully mocked version of your application, despite the one you are doing for production.
+This is where productFlavors come in.
 </p>
 <!--more-->
-This is where productFlavors come in.

 You can have different Hosts, Icons or Package Names deppending on different versions of the same app.
 Open your **app/build.gradle** file and insert the following:

 ~~~ java